Adelina805/CS210-Programming-Assignment-1/README.md

    int length; - length, number of nodes in list

 CONSTRUCTORS
-   CircularDLL(T *data) - default constructor, creates new list with one node with given data, tail's next points to head and head's previous points to tail, making it CDL
+   CircularDLL(T *data) - default constructor, creates a new list with one node with the given data, tail's next points to head and head's previous points to tail, making it CDL
    Destructor - default destructor, deletes all nodes in the list and frees memory

 PUBLIC MEMBER FUNCTIONS
    void printList()
-      printList : prints the data of all nodes in the list in the format "number." + the printed process
+      printList : prints the data of all nodes in the list in the format "number." + the printed process, no input or output
       Precondition: data stored in the node is valid and can be printed
-      Postcondition: the number is printed and the print function is called to print the process
+      Postcondition: calls Node's print and prints the process with the number in front

    void insertProcess(T *data)
-      insertProcess : inserts a new node with the given data at the end of the list
+      insertProcess : inserts a new node with the given data at the end of the list, input is the data
       Precondition: data is valid, list exists and is circular doubly linked
       Postcondition: the list contains a new node at the end with the given data

    void deleteProcess(Node<T> *node)
-      deleteProcess : deletes the given node from the list
+      deleteProcess : deletes the given node from the list, input is the node to be deleted
       Precondition: the node is a valid node in the list
       Postcondition: the node is removed from the list and memory is freed

    bool isEmpty()
-      isEmpty : checks if the list is empty
+      isEmpty : checks if the list is empty, no input or output
-      Precondition: none
+      Precondition: list exits
       Postcondition: none